-MOVING VIA "BODY" - IS IT AN OPTION?
+MOVING VIA "BODY": IS IT AN OPTION?

-In the opinion of the majority of the poskim(7), even severe muktzeh may be moved by means of one's body, which means moving the object by employing any part of the body except for the hand.
-When necessary(8), one can move all types of muktzeh using the foot, head, mouth(9), teeth, elbow(10), or any other part of the body(11).
+In the opinion of the majority of the poskim,(7)even severe muktzeh may be moved via one's body, which means moving the object by employing any part of the body except for the hand.
+When necessary,(8)one can move all types of muktzeh using the foot, head, mouth,(9)teeth, elbow,(10)or any other part of the body.(11)

-Although theoretically this option can be exercised, it has virtually no practical application.
-There is no practical method for kicking or shoving a telephone without taking the receiver off the hook, in violation of a strict - possibly Biblical - prohibition.
-While this particular violation does not apply to a camera, it is still not practical to shove or kick a camera from the bed to the floor, since doing so would likely ruin the camera.
+Although this option can be exercised, it has limited practical application.
+It is difficult to kick or shove a telephone without taking the receiver off the hook, which may be in violation of a prohibition.
+While this particular violation does not apply to a camera, it is still not always practical to shove or kick a camera from the bed to the floor, since doing so would likely damage the camera.